Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 Stanford Stats and Trends

+- In Stanford's 10 games this year, it has three wins against the spread.

-- The Cardinal have covered the spread twice this season when underdogs by 5 points or more (in five chances).
+- The Cardinal have covered the spread twice this year when underdogs by 1.5 points or more (in seven chances).

-- Stanford's games this year have hit the over four times in 10 opportunities (40%).
+- Stanford's games this season have hit the over on four of 10 set point totals (40%).

-- When Stanford records more than 22.2 points, it is 3-2 against the spread and 3-2 overall.
+- Stanford is 3-2 against the spread and 3-2 overall in games when it records more than 22.2 points.

 - The Cardinal collect 312.4 yards per game, 50.0 fewer yards than the 362.4 the Golden Bears give up.